Who is eligible to apply?

 How much is given for each scholarship?

 The amount given in scholarships varies from year-to-year.
-IAEM only uses money earned as interest on the endowment fund and money provided donated during specifically as a dedicated donation for a named scholarship.
+IAEM only uses money earned as interest on the endowment fund and money donated during the current year specifically as a dedicated donation for a named scholarship.
 Since the interest varies annually, the amounts are set after the review.
 We currently strive to keep scholarships at $1,500 or more.
 Click here to see a complete list of all former awardees and the amounts given.

 How many essays must I submit, and may I choose any topic?